gitple/rest-api-google-sheets/README.md

     ```

   * **`GET` https://sheets-on-run-fywh4w3uiq-du.a.run.app/data**
+    - desc
+       - select the matched row or nothing.
     - params
        - key: [optional] comma separated keys
        - value: [optional] comma separated values(AND operation), a value can be '|' separated(OR operation).